valendesigns/option-tree/readme.txt

 = 2.5.5 =
 * Hotfix - Allow a `0` value to be saved with certain option types.
 Contributors via github @BassemN.
+* Hotfix - Stop media from being attached to the OptionTree post type when uploaded from the media manager or customizer.
+Contributors via github @earnjam, and @valendesigns.

 = 2.5.4 =
 * Hotfix - Support for WordPress 4.2 term splitting.